agentsystems/agentsystems/README.md

 The infrastructure we build now determines whether we're locked into centralized platforms or not.

-AgentSystems is that infrastructure: discover agents, run them locally.
+AgentSystems is that infrastructure: discover agents, run them where you control the data.

 Someone has to build the rails so the trains can run.